-GORMAN-RUPP OF CANADA LIMITED • ST. THOMAS, ONTARIO, CANADA Protection S & Copyright by the Gorman-Rupp Company
+GORMAN-RUPP OF CANADA LIMITED • ST. THOMAS, ONTARIO, CANADA Copyright by the Gorman-Rupp Company Printed in U.S.A

 This Installation, Operation, and Maintenance Manual is designed specifically to help you get the best performance and longest life from your Gorman-Rupp pump.